-The GAINS model routinely quantifies annualized costs for implementation of technical ('end of pipe') air pollution control measures.
-A holistic assessment should also include costs for structural transformations such as, for example, decarbonization of the energy sector, which is quantified in the energy system models, typically used as source of the energy use scenarios in the GAINS model.
+typically used as source of the energy use scenarios in the GAINS model.
 Further costs associated with transformation to low pollution economy might include costs of providing access to clean energy for cooking, improvement of waste management, transformation of agricultural production system, and costs of enforcement of considered legislation.
-A preliminary estimate in GAINS, considering only technical mitigation options and assuming international costs, indicates annualized costs for additional measures (Stringent vs Current policy cases) in order of 0.3-0.4 billion USD, which represents nearly half of the estimated cost of inaction.
-However, as noted earlier, this estimate does not include costs of transformation towards higher share of renewables, alternative diets, etc. In relative terms, the initial cost estimates represent a larger share of the cost of inaction than in other ASEAN countries, primarily because the current legislation addressing transport and industry (as reflected in the Current Policies scenario) is less stringent than in some of the other countries in the region.
+A preliminary estimate in GAINS, considering only technical mitigation options and assuming international costs, indicates annualized costs for additional measures (Stringent vs Current policy cases) in order of 8-10 billion USD, which represents about a third of the estimated cost of inaction.
+However, as noted earlier, this estimate does not include costs of transformation towards higher share of renewables, alternative diets, etc.